odonckers/epic-failure/README.md

 # epic_failure

-Allows the developer to easily define priorities for failures, error codes for individual errors, and finally generate an easy to use `EpicFailure` for any need without redundent code.
+Allows the developer to easily define priorities for failures, error codes for individual errors, and finally generate an easy to use `EpicFailure` for any need without redundant code.

 ## Purpose

-Idealy this package surves three purposes:
+Ideally this package serves three purposes:

-1. Get rid of reduntent clutter code.
+1. Get rid of redundant clutter code.
 2. Hand exception and error recognition off to an outside source without losing control.
 3. Overall speed up development time.

 Dart has two basic types of failures, also known as exceptions and errors.
 Anytime the base code of an app is broken, some type of class extending `Exception` is thrown, and in the case there is user error, an `Error` is thrown.
-These are usually thrown inside of a `try {} catch {}` block that you created at somepoint inside of your core code.
-What you do with the caught `Error` or `Exception` is up to you and can make you write redundent code that you probably don't know what to do with. `epic_failure` will fill this unknown area.
+These are usually thrown inside of a `try {} catch {}` block that you created at some point inside of your core code.
+What you do with the caught `Error` or `Exception` is up to you and can make you write redundant code that you probably don't know what to do with. `epic_failure` will fill this unknown area.

 ## Usage